Skip to main content

 Wiki

-Our wiki model we'll handle in one file for now until it grows some more.
-Again, we'll also extend the organization type here so that we can add a relation to track who can create a space.
+The wiki model is managed in one file until it grows.
+We can also extend the organization type again to add a relation tracking who can create a space.

 module wiki